oracle/weblogic-kubernetes-operator/site/config-overrides.md

 * Domain topology (cluster members)
 * Network channel listen address, port, and enabled configuration
 * Server and domain log locations
-* Node Manager related configuration.
+* Node Manager related configuration
+* Changing any existing mbean name

 **Specifically, do not use custom overrides for:**